fmaguire/Chambouvet_et_al_2014_supplemementals/README.md

 # README #

 A repository to contain supplemental materials for the publication:

 Aurélie Chambouvet, David J. Gower, Miloslav Jirku, Michael J. Yabsley, Andrew K. Davis, Guy Leonard, Finlay Maguire, Thomas Doherty-Bone, Gabriela Bittencourt, Mark Wilkinson, Thomas A. Richards
-__Cryptic infection of a broad taxonomic and geographic diversity of tadpoles by Perkinsea protists__
+__Cryptic infection of a broad taxonomic and geographic diversity of tadpoles by Perkinsea protists__ _in review_

 Contents: